 - 6.1.
-The Council has adopted a procedure for the investigation of conduct complaints, which is attached as Appendix 2 to these arrangements. - 6.2.
+The Council has adopted a procedure for the investigation of conduct complaints, which is attached as Appendix 3 to these arrangements. - 6.2.
 If the Monitoring Officer decides that a complaint merits investigation, they may appoint an Investigating Officer, who may be a Deputy Monitoring Officer, another senior North Hertfordshire District Council officer, an officer of another authority or an external investigator.
 This Officer's purpose is to conduct an objective investigation on the merits of the complaint and whether there appears to be a case to answer that will be presented to the Standards Sub-Committee.
-The Officer is not there to represent the complainant or the Councillor and there is no difference in the status of the report prepared by an Investigating Officer and that of the Monitoring Officer. - Any investigation stage should be completed within 4 months, and parties must cooperate to ensure that this deadline can be met (unless there are extenuating circumstances to justify extending this).
+The Officer is not there to represent the complainant or the Councillor and there is no difference in the status of the report prepared by an Investigating Officer and that of the Monitoring Officer. - 6.3 Any investigation stage should be completed within 4 months, and parties must cooperate to ensure that this deadline can be met (unless there are extenuating circumstances to justify extending this).
 Any failure by the Councillor complained of to co-operate or attempt to interfere with impede OR obstruct any part of the process, or any person involved in the process, may, as previously indicated, be considered a separate potential breach of the Code of Conduct, notwithstanding the original complaint.
 Equally should a complainant attempt to interfere with impede/obstruct any part of the process, or intimidate any person involved in the process, the Monitoring Officer reserves the right to terminate the investigation.
-Any such decision will be taken in consultation with the Independent Person. - 6.4 The Investigating Officer or Monitoring Officer will decide whether they need to interview a complainant to understand the nature of the complaint, any events surrounding it and consider what documents need to be seen, and any other party who needs to be interviewed.
-Such interviews may be by telephone, virtual platform (e.g. Teams or Zoom) or in person and are likely to be recorded and that record used/ produced as part of the witness evidence, together with any other relevant evidence that has been produced.
-If any witness(es) to the alleged breaches of the Code have been identified, the Monitoring Officer/ Investigating Officer will decide whether to interview those witnesses.
-Again, these interview arrangements may be by telephone, virtual platform or in person and will be recorded/ used as part of witness evidence.
+Any such decision will be taken in consultation with the Independent Person.

-&lt;sup>3 le Interviewing the complainant, the Councillor subject to the complaint, any witnesses and any report.
+&lt;sup>3 le Interviewing the complainant, the Councillor subject to the complaint, any witnesses, and any report.